-Once you have added MX record, go back to Zoho domain setup and finish the process .
-By the end you will be in your dashboard which you can access anytime here.
-Zoho offers great solution in their dashboard for business emails including branding, domain aliases, spam filter and many more.
-Here is a screenshot of Zoho mail control panel:
+Once you have added MX record, go back to Zoho domain setup and finish the process.
+By the end, you will be in your dashboard which you can access anytime here.
+Zoho offers a great solution in their dashboard for business emails including branding, domain aliases, spam filter and many more.
+Here is a screenshot of the Zoho mail control panel:

 After Google apps retired their free Google apps account, I was always in constant search for something which is as good as Google apps, and Zohomail fit perfectly into the category.
 I’m not covering their pro plans but you can see their pro plan features over here.